Say “aloha” to a suns-out-buns-out way of life!

 Molokai is the least visited of the main Hawaiian Islands (not including Kaho’olawe, which is closed to the public).

-Papohaku Beach, which is one of the world’s longest beaches, almost guarantees a private, isolated area for sunbathing joy.
+Papohaku Beach, one of the world’s longest beaches, almost guarantees a private, isolated area for sunbathing joy.